Etto91/redux-simple-container/README.md

 }
 ```

-object: actions objects can be of two types. first type is an object with the type of the action to dispatch and an array of params that you want to attach to the function. example an action like
+object: action can be an object with the type of the action to dispatch and an array of params that you want to attach to the function. example an action like

 ```
 {